Micrantheum hexandrum

 Micrantheum hexandrum, commonly known as box micrantheum, is a species of flowering plant in the family Picrodendraceae and is endemic to eastern Australia.
 It is an erect, monoecious shrub with oblong to narrowly lance-shaped leaves, and small white flowers with six or nine stamens.
-Picrodendraceae.

 Description

 Micrantheum hexandrum is an erect, monoecious, more or less glabrous shrub that typically grows to a height of about 2 m.
 The leaves are oblong to narrowly lance-shaped or lance-shaped, with the narrower end towards the base, 8–15 mm long and 2–3 mm wide with a small point on the tip.
 Male flowers are borne on a peduncle about 8 mm long, the sepals egg-shaped and 1–3 mm long, and have six or nine stamens.
 Female flowers are more or less sessile, the sepals lance-shaped to egg-shaped and 3–5 mm long.
 Flowering mostly occurs from October to February, and the fruit is an oval to spherical capsule 6–7 mm long.